dafevara/Serket/CodeBook.md

   * `UCI HAR Dataset/test/y_test.txt`: Activity Ids.

-Due that the input data is splitted into test and training sets, the first approach was to understand what measures stores each of them.
-The observations were the same in both sets, meaning, same accelerator and gyroscope measurements, however the problems was that activities and subject information were safe in separate files.
+Due that the input data is splitted into test and training sets, the first approach was to understand what measures are store in each file.
+In both sets, the observations were the same in terms of accelerator and gyroscope measurements.
+However, this separation represents a study obstacle.

-In terms of accomplish the tidy data principles, that separation is the right way to share a data set for scientific purpose, but in favor of the current study case, it's need to have activity and subject data together with the measures data.
+In order to accomplish the tidy data principles, that separation is the right way to share a dataset for scientific purpose, but in favor of the current study case, it's need to have activity, subject and measures data together.
 To do that, the activity and subject data was clipped for each test and training sets as first step.

-Once each data set contained the activity and subject data, the following step was to bind by rows both sets.
-The result was a big data set with all the needed measures, activities and subject data.
+Once each dataset contains activity and subject data, the following step was to bind both datasets by rows.
+As result, a big dataset with all needed measures, activities and subject data was generated.

-At that point the dimension were rows: 10299, cols: 563
+At that point, current dataset dimension were rows: 10299, cols: 563

 With the data together, the next step was to extract only Mean and Standard Deviation Variables.
 Following the features description in features.txt and features_info.txt.

-To accomplish that, is used the Method `ExtractMeanAndStd`, the result is a dataset with dimmensions: 10299x81
+To accomplish that, the method `ExtractMeanAndStd` is used.
+As result, dataset dimmensions were 10299x81.

-At this point the dataset have an ActivityLabelId, but, it isn't easy to recognize what is the activity or what means the `ActivityLabelId`.
+At this point, the dataset includes ActivityLabelId column.
+However, it isn't easy to recognize what is the activity or what means the `ActivityLabelId`.
 Because of that, and using the data on the file: `activity_labels.txt`, that data was merged into the actual dataset.
-After that operation the actual dataset was the dimmensions 10299x82.
+After that operation the actual dataset dimmensions were 10299x82.

 At this point, the measure variable names are not easy to read and understand, in order to fix that, and using the features_info.txt, the